DataSQRL/datasqrl.github.io/docs/reference/api/graphql/design.md

 The mapping between tables and types and (relationship) columns and fields is established by case-insensitive name.
 That means, to expose the table `Orders` in the API we have to create a type `Orders` or `orders` in the GraphQL schema.

-For example, the `Orders` table we imported in the [Quickstart tutorial](../../../../getting-started/quickstart) maps onto the following type in GraphQL
+For example, the `Orders` table we imported in the [DataSQRL tutorial](../../../../getting-started/intro/overview) maps onto the following type in GraphQL
 ```graphql
 type Orders {
   id: Int!